uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - This checklist is intended to guide the development and deployment of the AI-Powered Real-Time Fraud Detection System in compliance with UK regultions

-- Regular reviews and updates to this checklist are recommended to ensure ongoing compliance and adaptation to regulatory canges.
+- Regular reviews and updates to this checklist are recommended to ensure ongoing compliance and adaptation to regulatory changes.
 ---

 By adhering to this compliance checklist, your project will align with the necessary legal and ethical standards, fostering trust and reliability in your AI-driven fraud